-Eskleigh is a not-for-profit incorporated body providing high quality support to people with a disability, their families and carers within Tasmania.
+Eskleigh is a not-for-profit incorporated body providing high quality support and services to people with a disability, their families and carers within Tasmania.

 We are governed by a passionate Board of Directors, strongly committed to Eskleigh’s mission, and are greatly reliant on the financial support and generosity of the Tasmanian community.
 Eskleigh is staffed by paid, qualified employees and volunteers.